 Traditionally, there are said to be two forms of tort, or civil wrongs - trespass2 and an 'action on the case'.
 Trespass included trespass to a person, such as hitting a person or wrongfully imprisoning them, today more commonly described as intentional torts.
-Causes of action on the case concerned all personal wrongs and injuries caused without force, for example the neglect or want of skill in physicians and surgeons.3
+Causes of action on the case concerned all personal wrongs and injuries caused without force, for example the neglect or want of skill of physicians and surgeons.3

-Doubtless a member of the legal pantheon, Sir William Blackstone,4 in his seminal work of 1765, Commentaries on the Laws of England,5 spoke of various intentional tort claims against the person, adding the maxim 'for every wrong there is a legal remedy', being:
+In his seminal work of 1765, Commentaries on the Laws of England,4 Sir William Blackstone,5 doubtless a member of the legal pantheon, spoke of various intentional tort claims against the person, adding the maxim 'for every wrong there is a legal remedy'.
+He listed them thus: